harvard-lil/website-static/app/_posts/2019-11-14-guest-post-is-the-us-supreme-court-in-lockstep-with-congress-when-it-comes-to-abortion.md

 title: "Guest Post: Is the US Supreme Court in lockstep with Congress when it comes to abortion?"
 guest-author: "Abdul Abdulrahim"
 ---
 *This guest post is part of the CAP Research Community Series.
-This series highlights research, applications, and projects created with Caselaw Access Project data*
+This series highlights research, applications, and projects created with Caselaw Access Project data.*

 *Abdul Abdulrahim is a graduate student at the University of Oxford completing a DPhil in Computer Science.
 His primary interests are in the use of technology in government and law and developing neural-symbolic models that mitigate the issues around interpretability and explainability in AI.
 Prior to the DPhil, he worked as an advisor to the UK Parliament and a lawyer at Linklaters LLP.*